dwellir-public/blockchain-monitor-operator/README.md

 The `--constraints` setting is for an AWS deployment.

 The blockchain-monitor charm also needs access to an instance of the RPC endpoint database developed in parallel to this application to actually get a list of blockchain node endpoints to monitor.
-Even though `localhost` is the default configuration for that setting, this charm does not set this up automatically.
-Please refer to the [endpointdb readme](https://github.com/dwellir-public/endpointdb) for further instructions.
+Even though `localhost` is the default configuration for the `rpc-endpoint-api-url` option, this charm does not set up the RPC endpoint database.
+Please refer to the [endpointdb readme](https://github.com/dwellir-public/endpointdb) for instructions on how to do that.

 ## Usage

-TODO: describe how to configure, intended way of using

-## Other resources

-- The [endpointdb](https://github.com/dwellir-public/endpointdb) repo, which sets up the database this monitor uses to find endpoints.
-- There exists an [InfluxDB charm on CharmHub](https://charmhub.io/influxdb) but we're currently opting to set up a local database instead, as the one on CharmHub only supports InfluxDB v1.
+When the charm has been deployed, and has access to an `endpointdb` RPC database, the main usage will be through Grafana, which is described in short in the paragraph below.

+You might also want to, every now and then, check the health of the RPC endpoints currently in use.
+Since we at the moment don't have any alert structure set up to do this, the easiest way would be to check the logs of the running `blockchain-monitor` container:

+    juju switch <the controller/model that holds the deployment>
+    juju ssh <blockchain-monitor machine> -- journalctl -f -u bc-monitor

+In the journal you'll find warnings and errors that the service encounters when attempting to make requests to the endpoints.
+For any endpoint giving off an error or warning you might want to consider to replace it with another one for that particular chain.
+Regarding how to do that, please refer to the `endpointdb` readme.

-## Grafana
+### Grafana

 An intention of this application is to gain a good monitoring overview through Grafana: